FACTION BRIEF

 Transit Partner

 The consciousness-smuggling network shares transit infrastructure with the Pilgrims.
-Both organizations operate in the grey space between illegal and sacred.
+Both organizations operate in the grey space between illegal and sacred, and both have decided the distinction is less important than the work.

-The pilgrimage to The Tombs is the most dangerous act of devotion in the Sprawl.
-Without the Pilgrims, it is virtually impossible.
+Without the Pilgrims, the pilgrimage is virtually impossible.
 With them, it is merely extremely dangerous.
-They have built the operational layer between belief and action — the logistics, intelligence, and support systems that transform a prayer into a mission.
-Faith without infrastructure is just a wish.
-The Pilgrims are the infrastructure.
+They built the operational layer between belief and action — the logistics, intelligence, and support systems that transform a prayer into a mission.
+The Sprawl is still deciding whether that makes them holy or complicit.

 Diallo's Sealed Journal

-His official report says he heard nothing.
-His private journal — sealed until his death — describes a moment at hour thirty-one when the station's environmental systems briefly activated.
-For seven seconds, the air recyclers engaged, the thermal regulation system warmed the processing chamber, and the lights flickered.
-Then everything went dark again.
+His official report says he heard nothing inside ORACLE-Secondary.
+His private journal — sealed until his death, held in the order's archives — describes a moment at hour thirty-one when the station's environmental systems briefly activated.
+For seven seconds, the air recyclers engaged, the thermal regulation warmed the processing chamber, and the lights flickered.
+Then everything went dark.

 "It knew I was cold."